Shotcall raises $2.2 million to build gaming community hubs

 Shotcall hopes that its platform can make games better as an intersection of social discourse, going beyond subcultures so that fans can enter the worlds of their favorite games and play directly alongside top creators, influencers, and celebrities.
 You could think of it as Twitch meets Cameo or the more recent Taki platform for fan transactions.
 The goal is to appeal to both giant celebrities and amateurs.

-Shotcall’s marketplace is an avenue to schedule and monetize any kind of community event hosts desire to hold including tournaments, coaching sessions, Q&As, queue lines, charity events, one-on-one competitions, and more.
+Shotcall’s marketplace is an avenue to schedule and monetize any kind of community event hosts desire to hold including tournaments, coaching sessions, Q&As, queue lines, charity events, 1-on-1 competitions, and more.
 Already a hub for the gaming community, the Shotcall platform is filled with upcoming events for fans to register for.

-In April, the Seattle Sounders team hosted events on Shotcall’s platform for fans to stream and play games for a fee with their favorite players, which sold out within minutes, and all proceeds were donated to the Sounders’ COVID-19 Relief Fund.
+In April, the Seattle Sounders pro soccer team hosted events on Shotcall’s platform for fans to stream and play games for a fee with their favorite players.
+It sold out within minutes, and all proceeds were donated to the Sounders’ COVID-19 Relief Fund.

 There is no initial cost associated with accessing the Shotcall platform and marketplace.
 Users can create profiles that indicate their availability to play, highlight their favorite games, and include links to their personal social media pages to begin connecting with other players in the space.
 Hosts have the opportunity to create profiles in the marketplace where fans can register to pay to play games with them.
 Shotcall’s model serves creators who are focused on improving follower engagement, which is crucial to growing their overall brand.